Dig Out Your Soul: Reception

-Critical reception of the album was very positive and received critical acclaim, with a score of 66/100 on Metacritic.
+Dig Out Your Soul received generally positive reviews, with a score of 66/100 on Metacritic.
 Many critics lauded Dig Out Your Soul as one of the strongest albums ever recorded by the band, and noted that "it seems Oasis have made something that can happily play alongside Morning Glory."
 Jonathan Cohen of Billboard says that with Dig Out Your Soul, the group "Gets back to its stripped-down rock roots" and that the opening song, "Bag It Up" harks back to Definitely Maybes "Columbia".
 Luke Bainbridge of The Observer gave the album 4 stars out of 5, saying "You could say that if Definitely Maybe was their Stone Roses, Dig Out Your Soul is their Second Coming.
 It won't win them any new fans, but those that believed the truth last time will dig this."

-Not all reviews have been positive, however; Jody Rosen of Rolling Stone magazine gave the album a 2½ out of 5 stars.
+Not all reviews were positive; Jody Rosen of Rolling Stone gave the album 2½ out of 5 stars.
 Rosen said of the new album that, "Dig Out Your Soul is an almost comically generic Oasis release, from its preponderance of plodding midtempo rockers ("Bag It Up", "Waiting for the Rapture") to the vaguely Indian raga-flavoured psychedelic anthems ("To Be Where There's Life")."

-In the UK, the album sold 90,000 copies on its first day of release, making it the second fastest selling album of 2008, behind Coldplay's Viva la Vida or Death and All His Friends.
-It debuted on the UK Albums Chart at number 1, with first week sales of 200,866 copies, making it the 51st fastest selling album ever in the UK.
+In the UK, Dig Out Your Soul sold 90,000 copies on its first day of release, making it the second fastest selling album of 2008, behind Coldplay's Viva la Vida or Death and All His Friends.
+It debuted on the UK Albums Chart at number 1, with first-week sales of 200,866 copies, making it the 51st fastest selling album ever in the UK.
 The album debuted at number 5 on the Billboard 200 in the US, with 53,000 copies sold.
-It is the highest chart position of any Oasis album in the US since 1997's Be Here Now which debuted at number 2, but fewer total opening week sales than Don't Believe the Truth.
-It has spent a total of 32 weeks in the French Albums Chart, the most ever by any Oasis album.
+It is the highest chart position of any Oasis album in the US since 1997's Be Here Now which debuted at number 2, but opening week sales were lower than for their previous album, Don't Believe the Truth.
+In France, Dig Out Your Soul peaked at number 4, spending a total of 32 weeks on the French album chart, the most ever by any Oasis album.